MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Confirm-MgBetaDeviceMemberGroup.md

 Check for membership in a specified list of group IDs, and return from that list those groups (identified by IDs) of which the specified user, group, service principal, organizational contact, device, or directory object is a member.
 This function is transitive.
 You can check up to a maximum of 20 groups per request.
-This function supports all groups provisioned in Azure AD.
+This function supports all groups provisioned in Microsoft Entra ID.
 Because Microsoft 365 groups cannot contain other groups, membership in a Microsoft 365 group is always direct.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Confirm-MgDeviceMemberGroup](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Confirm-MgDeviceMemberGroup?view=graph-powershell-1.0)
+This API is available in the following national cloud deployments.

 ## SYNTAX